thephez/dash-user-docs/docs/core/dash-core/dash-core-wallet-arguments-and-commands-dashd.md

        entire blockchain. (default: 0 = disable pruning blocks, 1 =
        allow manual pruning via RPC, >945 = automatically prune block files to stay under the specified target size in MiB)

+  -settings=<file>
+       Specify path to dynamic settings data file.
+Can be disabled with -nosettings.
+File is written at runtime and not meant to be edited by users (use dash.conf instead for custom settings).
+       Relative paths will be prefixed by datadir location. (default: settings.json)

   -syncmempool
        Sync mempool from other nodes on start (default: 1)